What Ventana says about the future of finance and analytics

 How IBM helps

-Using the power of AI, IBM has developed its own analytics suite of software: IBM Planning Analytics powered by TM1. and IBM Cognos Analytics.
-Available on cloud, on-premises, and on IBM Cloud Pak for Data, each offers scalability, ease of use, and economy.
-Whether an organization employs ten or 10,000, IBM Planning Analytics and IBM Cognos Analytics have the means to scale easily.
+Using the power of AI, IBM has developed its own analytics suite of software: IBM Planning Analytics with Watson and IBM Cognos Analytics.
+Available on cloud, on-premises, and on IBM Cloud Pak® for Data, each offers scalability, ease of use, and economy.
+Whether an organization employs ten or 10,000, IBM Planning Analytics with Watson and IBM Cognos Analytics have the means to scale easily.